koskev/OpenFanHub/README.md

 This project aims to provide plug and play solution for controlling fans and reading temperatures

+## Attention
+ * The USB-Library is licensed under the SLA0044 License and therefore incompatible with the GPL.
+Until this is resolved the GPL does not apply to the "Firmware" folder.

 ## TODO
  * Finish PCB
    * Currently working on a barebone blue pill
    * Probably remove the option for two different µC options
+ * Replace USB Lib
+ * Implement Rust version as a learning experience?
+   * But currently USB hates me :/
+ * Replace the USB lib to be compatible with an open source license

 ## Features
  * Connection for 18 fans